 The time limit (Statute of Limitations) for filing a case in Colorado is clear cut: three years for auto accidents.
 This is measured from the date of the accident, so even if insurance claims, denials, and attempts to settle take time, you and your attorney will still need to watch that three-year clock.

 Car accident claims and settlements are not to be taken lightly.
-Not only are these final, legally binding documents, but if you are not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line – or waiving claims altogether, especially if you miss the time limit to file.
-Avoid these mishaps by obtaining a free claim review from an experienced Colorado car accident attorney.
+Not only are these final, legally binding documents, but if you're not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line – or waiving claims altogether, especially if you miss the time limit to file.
+Luckily, you can avoid these mishaps by speaking to a skilled car accident attorney in Colorado today.

 Contact a qualified attorney.